ocirne/mazes/docs/the-basics.md

 ## Automating and Displaying Your Mazes

-### Introducing Our Basic Grid
+### Introducing Our Basic Grid & Displaying a Maze on a Terminal

-Printing the cartesian grid as ASCII art:
+Printing the (cartesian) grid as ASCII art:

 ```
 +---+---+---+---+